 Conclusion - The combination of SEO and web design brings you to the goal

 SEO and web design are two different areas, but belong together.
-Fact is: If you want to run a successful website you need both - SEO and web design.
+The fact is that if you want to run a successful website, you need both - SEO and web design.
 Starting with the SERPs, through the Information architecture From the design of the website to the technical factors in the backend, many things should be considered for a good ranking and a high conversion rate - small optimizations usually make a huge difference and visibly increase the ranking.